abpframework/abp/docs/en/Deployment/Configuring-Production.md

 > **Warning #3**: Some of the ABP's startup templates are pre-configured to set a prefix value for the distributed locking.
 So, please check your application code if it is already configured.

+## Email Sender

+ABP's [Email Sending](../Emailing.md) system abstracts sending emails from your application and module code and allows you to configure the email provider and settings in a single place.

+Email service is configured to write email contents to the standard [application log](../Logging.md) in development environment.
+You should configure the email settings to be able to send emails to users in your production environment.

+Please see the [Email Sending](../Emailing.md) document to learn how to configure its settings to really send emails.

+> **Warning**: If you don't configure the email settings, you will get errors while trying to send emails.
+For example, the [Account module](../Modules/Account.md)'s *Password Reset* feature sends email to the users to reset their passwords if they forget it.

+## SMS Sender

+TODO

+## BLOB Provider

+TODO

+## String Encryption

+TODO

+## Swagger

+TODO